Occupy movement in the United States: Higher education

 Occupy movements have taken place on college campuses across the United States.
-UC Berkeley, UC Davis, San Francisco State University, UC Irvine, and Occupy Harvard are some institutions of higher education that have held occupations in support of the Occupy movement.
+UC Berkeley, UC Davis, San Francisco State University, UC Irvine, City University of New York, and Occupy Harvard are some institutions of higher education that have held occupations in support of the Occupy movement.

 Saint Mary's College of California held teach-ins to educate students on the Occupy movement and encourage them to get involved.

 Public opinion polls

 An October 12–16 poll found that 67% of New York City voters agreed with the protesters and 87% believed that they had a right to protest.
 A national poll conducted by Public Policy Polling released on October 13, 2011, show 45% of Americans opposing the movement and 33% favoring it.
 A Siena poll of New York released on show of November 15s that two-thirds of New Yorkers do not believe that the movement represents "the 99%".

 Criticism

 One critique concerns itself with the way in which the Occupy movement had focused its demands around a narrowly modern understanding of freedom that differs little from the claims of mainstream liberal pluralism:

 The modern ideology of freedom ... provides its point of departure.
 This singular dominance of the modern becomes clear in the long list of demands that follow.
 Practicality dominates and there is not a single demand for relief from the ontological dominance of modern practices and subjectivities that abstract, codify, rationalize and objectify our lives.
 Though the ideals and demands ... are laudable, they are not that much different in form from the Millennium Goals of the United Nations.

 Remarks from Occupy Wall Street participant Justine Tunney, a Google software engineer, who called on President Obama to appoint Eric Schmidt "CEO of America", have also sparked criticism, including from the vast majority of other Occupy participants, many of whom have observed that her politics are inconsistent with horizontalism.

-Many Occupy Wall Street protests have included anti-zionist and antisemitic slogans and signage such as "Jews control Wall Street" or "Zionist Jews who are running the big banks and the Federal Reserve".
-As a result, the Occupy movement has been consistently confronted with accusations of antisemitism.
+Some Occupy Wall Street protests have included individuals using anti-zionist and antisemitic slogans or signage, such as "Jews control Wall Street" or "Zionist Jews who are running the big banks and the Federal Reserve".
+As a result, the Occupy movement has been confronted with accusations of antisemitism.

 A 2017 book released by Brookings Institution senior fellow Richard V. Reeves called Dream Hoarders: How the American Upper Middle Class Is Leaving Everyone Else in the Dust, Why That Is a Problem, and What to Do about It, presented data which showed that:...more than a third of the demonstrators on the May Day 'Occupy' march in 2011 had annual earnings of more than $100,000.
 But, rather than looking up in envy and resentment, the upper middle class would do well to look at their own position compared to those falling further and further behind.